 Despite its remote location along the North Coast 500, Wailing Widow Falls is one of Sutherland’s most accessible waterfalls, being only a short walk from a car park on the A894.
 Simply walk east from the parking lot, following the rocky route until you reach the top of the falls.

-We wouldn’t recommend doing this if you were not for the ability to walk on uneven rubble and wouldn’t recommend it for pushchairs or wheelchairs.
+We wouldn’t recommend doing this if you were not able to walk on uneven ground that could be slippery and wouldn’t recommend it for pushchairs or wheelchairs.

 How To Get to Wailing Widow Falls?